Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 July 30, 1998

 South Carolina militia member Paul T. Chastain is charged with weapons, explosives and drug violations after allegedly trying to trade drugs for a machine gun and enough C-4 plastic explosive to demolish a five-room house.
 The next year, Chastain pleads guilty to an array of charges, including threatening to kill Attorney General Janet Reno and FBI Director Louis Freeh.
-He is sentenced to 15 years in federal prison, with release scheduled in 2011.
+He is sentenced to 15 years in federal prison and is released in 2011.

 October 23, 1998